dhruvi29/EYRC-VD1632/README.md

 ### Tech stack
 1. Robot Operating System
-1. robotics simulator Gazebo
+1. Robotics simulator Gazebo
-1.the Python programming language and many of its libraries.
+1. The Python programming language and many of its libraries.

 ### Concepts used
 1. concepts of control systems